 Certain occasions are meant to be celebrated with gusto, such as birthdays and anniversaries.
 They’re high points in our personal timelines, reminding us of those significant accomplishments of making something last, a rare feat today.

 Some among us like to keep these days private, quiet affairs.
 Balderdash, I say!
 Announce it to anyone and everyone.
 Accept the kudos and applause, you’ve earned it.
 Revel in the handshakes and pats on the back.
-Smile broadly when someone ‘lies’ and tells you that you can’t be ‘that’ old, or that you ‘robbed the cradle’.
+Smile broadly when someone ‘lies’ and tells you that you can’t be ‘that’ old, or that your spouse ‘robbed the cradle’.
 Consider those compliments as gifts that help make your day the ‘big deal’ it should be.

 On your birthday, announce proudly that you’ve moved the bar a bit higher, like an athlete achieving a personal best.
 I’m almost two months along to a new ‘PB’, and I’ll let my world know when it happens.
 Everything that is good that day will be in my honor because it’s my birthday, and that’s a ‘big deal’.
 That’s how I see it.
 I hope you feel the same about your birthday!